nfdi4plants/ARC-specification/ARC specification.md

 <!-- The study file is optional and can be used to group assays into studies within one investigation.
 Multiple studies MUST be stored using one worksheet per study in `isa.studies.xlsx` in the root directory of the ARC.
 The study-level SHOULD define [ISA factors](https://isa-specs.readthedocs.io/en/latest/isamodel.html#study) of a study and MAY contain overlapping information also to be found in all assays grouped by the study. -->

-### Individual Run Description

-The file `run.cwl` MUST exist in the directory of each run.
-It describes the runs execution to (re)produce the computational outputs contained within the ARC.

-`run.cwl` MUST be a CWL v1.2 workflow description and adhere to the same requirements as [run descriptions](#run-description).
-In particular, references to study or assay data files, nested workflows MUST use relative paths.

 ## Data Path Annotation